lushevol/sip.js-demo/README.md

 ## Introduction

-personal demo of [sip.js](https://sipjs.com), introduce variable usage of sip.js.
+personal demo of [sip.js](https://sipjs.com), introduce all the usage of sip.js.